george-GPT/JavaScript-Quick-Reference/JavaScript-Quick-Reference.md

 ### When to use various methods of data execution

 - **console.log:** Outputs debugging information to the browser's console, external to application logic and UI.
+- **prompt:** Displays dialogue box that prompts the user for text input.
 - **alert:** Displays a message to the user via a dialog box, directly interacting with the user, external to code logic.
 - **.innerHTML/.innerText:** Changes an element's HTML/Text content, directly modifying the web page's visible content.